spelunkers-iste500/eventPlanner/README.md

 4. Clone this repository.
 5. Run `docker compose build --no-cache`
 6. Run `docker compose up -d` to start the containers.
+7. Forward the application port (443) to your local device.
+In VSCode this can be done at the bottom, under ports.
+If it doesn't forward automatically, enter 443 and that should be it.
-7. Provision the JWT public and private keys to allow authentication to work:
+8. Provision the JWT public and private keys to allow authentication to work:
 ```
 docker compose exec php sh -c '
     set -e